bifravst/e2e-bdd-test-runner-example/README.md

     aws ssm put-parameter --name /codebuild/github-token --type String --value <Github Token>
     aws ssm put-parameter --name /codebuild/github-username --type String --value <Github Username>

-### CI

-> Note that you need to give CodeBuild permissions to your GitHub account in
-> order for it to be able to set up the necessary webhooks.
-That is a one-time
-> operation that can be done through the AWS CLI:

-    aws codebuild import-source-credentials \
-      --cli-input-json \
-      '{"serverType":"GITHUB",\
-      "authType":"PERSONAL_ACCESS_TOKEN",\
-      "token":"<Github Token>",\
-      "username":"<Github Username>"}'

-Set up the continuous integration:

-    npx cdk -a 'node dist/aws/cloudformation-ci.js' deploy

 ### CD